Achieve Strategic Goals Through Stronger Employee Relations

 14th April 2015 | Elizabeth Aylott

-No-one finds it easy to have challenging conversations and we find as HR professionals that we may either support others with these difficult conversations, or be carrying these out ourselves.
-It is important that we enable others to investigate grievances thoroughly, and my book Employee Relations spends some time looking at supporting investigating managers.
+A: No-one finds it easy to have challenging conversations and we find as HR professionals that we may either support others with these difficult conversations, or be carrying these out ourselves.
+It is important that we enable others to investigate grievances thoroughly, and my book Employee Relations spends some time looking at how to support investigating managers.
 It also discusses mediation, which is increasingly used to resolve conflict and disputes.

-Globally the Trade Union movement has a strong presence, and within the UK there remain many organizations with Trade Union representation.
-However, an understanding of the skills of negotiation are invaluable to all HR professionals, in fact all managers, who work with employees.
+A: Globally, the Trade Union movement has a strong presence, and within the UK there remain many organizations with Trade Union representation.
+However, an understanding of the skills of negotiation are invaluable to all HR professionals, in fact, all managers, who work with employees.